rdzerrr/rdzerrr/README.md

 👋 Hi, I’m @rdzerrr
-👀 I’m interested in cybersecurity and ethical hacking 🌱 I’m currently learning C++ and JavaScript
-📫 How to reach me: rodzer074@gmail.com
+👀 I’m interested in cybersecurity and ethical hacking 🌱 I learnt python with bash and I’m currently learning C++ and JavaScript 📫 How to reach me: rodzer074@gmail.com
 ⚡ Fun fact: I once built a PC from scratch without any instructions!